uzbit/wootrex-bio-api-docs/README.md

 ## Oligo Design

-The Oligo Design bioinformatics software package and API provide a simple and intuitive method to create single stranded oligonucleotide sequences that, when pooled together, assemble into the requested sequence.
+The Oligo Design bioinformatics software package and API provide a simple and intuitive method to create single stranded oligonucleotide sequences that, when pooled together, assemble into the requested double stranded DNA molecule.
 It also provides an ability to take a library of sequences with homologous and variable regions and create a design across the entire library that minimizes the number of homologous region oligos, while also preserving the required variable region oligos.
-Primers for amplification are additionally produced and recycled where necessary.
+Primers for amplification are provided and recycled where possible.
 Both the oligo design and the primer design are presented with their respective plate maps for ease of automation in the wet lab.
 The output is easily consumed by all major oligo manufacturers such as IDT, Twist, etc.

 ### Parameters
 The API accepts a JSON object containing the following:

 #### API
-A required string specifying which API is being requested.
+**api**: A required string specifying which API is being requested.
 Valid strings are: "oligo_design", "sequence_complexity", "sequence_design"

 #### Required Parameters
-**required_parameters**: A required JSON object containing all three of the following entries:
+**required_parameters**: A required JSON object containing the following entries:

 ###### Sequences
 **sequences**: A list of JSON objects of sequence records that include the following: